symfony/ux/src/Turbo/README.md

 Symfony UX Turbo is a Symfony bundle integrating the [Hotwire Turbo](https://turbo.hotwire.dev) library in Symfony applications.
 It is part of [the Symfony UX initiative](https://symfony.com/ux).

-Symfony UX Turbo allow having the same user experience as with [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application) but without having to write a single line of JavaScript!
+Symfony UX Turbo allows having the same user experience as with [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application) but without having to write a single line of JavaScript!

 Symfony UX Turbo also integrates with [Symfony Mercure](https://symfony.com/doc/current/mercure.html) to broadcast DOM changes